Joystream/joystream/node/README.md

 ```

 If you repeatedly need to restart a new chain,
-This script will build and run a fresh new local development chain purging existing chain data:
+this script will build and run a fresh new local development chain (purging existing chain data):

 ```bash
 ./scripts/run-dev-chain.sh